FACTS ON RUNNER'S KNEE

 Runner’s knee is one of the most common overuse injuries causing pain at the front of the knee, around or under the kneecap.
 It is most often seen in active individuals who are involved in running and jumping sports.
 However one does not need to be a runner to have runner’s knee.
 If one spends a lot of time bending the knees to pick up things or even walk a lot one can also experience runner’s knee pain.

 Most people with this condition find that the pain worsens by walking up and down stairs, running, squatting and sitting for long periods of time.
 Some people experience a pain that is dull and aching around the kneecap and may also experience knee swelling.
+Consult your CuraFoot doctor for a thorough diagnosis.

 Unlike many other sporting injuries, there is no actual tissue damage, torn tendon or broken bones associated with Runner’s Knee pain.
 The pain is a result of inflamed tissues that surround the knee cap.
 The main causes are: